Given a graph which consists of several edges connecting its nodes, find a subgraph of the given graph with the following properties:

 prims has the following parameter(s):

-n: an integer that represents the number of nodes in the graph
+- int n: the number of nodes in the graph

-start: an integer that represents the number of the starting node
+- int start: the number of the starting node

 The first line has two space-separated integers and , the number of nodes and edges in the graph.